AvaloniaUI/avalonia-docs/docs/basics/data/data-binding/data-binding-syntax.md

 <SomeControl SomeProperty="{Binding Path, Mode=ModeValue, StringFormat=Pattern>
 ```

-When there is more than one option parameter, the list is comma-separated.&#x20;
+When there is more than one option parameter, the list is comma-separated.

 <table><thead><tr><th width="222">Parameter</th><th>Description</th></tr></thead><tbody><tr><td><code>Path</code></td><td>The data binding path.</td></tr><tr><td><code>Mode</code></td><td>One of the binding modes, see below.</td></tr><tr><td><code>StringFormat</code></td><td>A pattern showing how the value is to be formatted.</td></tr><tr><td><code>ElementName</code></td><td>Can be shortened by using # in the path.</td></tr><tr><td><code>Converter</code></td><td>A function that converts the value.</td></tr><tr><td><code>RelativeSource</code></td><td>Works on the visual tree instead of the logical tree.</td></tr></tbody></table>

 ## Data Binding Path

 The first parameter is usually the path to the data source.
-This is an object in a data context that _Avalonia_ locates when it performs data binding.&#x20;
+This is an object in a data context that _Avalonia_ locates when it performs data binding.

 There is no need to use the parameter name `Path`here.
 So these bindings are equivalent: